Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and strategic development.

 Our staff aim to provide a high standard of philanthropy advice and support for organisations within the region.

 Ronnie is a member of the senior management team.
-He leads the Philanthropy Team and is responsible for the strategic development of QCF’s philanthropy services relating to grant making and fund management.
+He leads the Philanthropy Team and is responsible for the strategic development of Quartet's philanthropy services relating to grant making and fund management.

 Sarah is a member of the senior management team and is responsible for the financial management of the organisation.

-Di is a member of the senior management team with responsibility for QCF's offices and buildings, IT systems, Governance & HR, projects and provides executive support to the CEO and Board.
+Di is a member of the senior management team with responsibility for Quartet's offices and building, IT systems, Governance & HR, projects and provides executive support to the CEO and Board.

 Lucy is a member of the Philanthropy Team with responsibility for the Foundation’s prospect and donor management systems.
 Lucy manages a number of donor funds.